super-resolution/Locan/docs/design.rst

 :ref:`Methods <methods>` will either create or manipulate these data structures or perform some analysis routine and provide the results in an appropriate form.

-The project is organized by this :ref:`directory structure <directories>`.